 - Cover letter stating all the required minimum qualifications and any of the applicable preferred qualifications

 - Contact information for three professional references

-Note: After submitting your resume, the subsequent pages give you instructions for uploading additional documents (i.e. cover letter etc.).
+Note: After submitting your resume/CV, the subsequent pages give you instructions for uploading additional documents (i.e. cover letter etc.).

-This posting will remain open until the position is filled.
+Closing date for receipt of applications: This position will remain open until filled.